ArthurWerle/blog/src/pages/posts/Keeping things simple can save your life.md

 Stop overcomplicating things.
 Software engineers have a weird tendency to over-engineer everything, from software to their personal lives.
 A very good (and funny) post about this can be found here: https://justfuckingusehtml.com/.

-This will be a simple post aboout the simplifications I made in my daily life (related to work, finances and studies) that I think are pure gold:
+This will be a simple post about the simplifications I made in my daily life (related to work, finances and studies) that I think are pure gold:

 ## Notetaking